zeusta/Docs/extensions/Guide By Functions/Magento 2/Reward Points Plus.md

 ![](./rp_images/image101.png)

-A list of customers will be shown with point balance column Click on Import to import from computer
+A list of customers will be shown with point balance column

 ![](./rp_images/image103.png)

-Next, you can click on “Choose File” to upload file and continute clicking  on Import to import it.
+Next, you can click on “**Choose File**” to upload file and continute clicking  on Import to import it.

 ![](./rp_images/image105.png)

-The list of customers in Reward Point Balances Information page can also be exported by clicking on Export.
+The list of customers in Reward Point Balances Information page can also be exported by clicking on **Export**.
 ![](./rp_images/image107.png)

 ### Create and refund orders

 Go to **Sales > Orders**.
 Then the System will display all Customers’ orders.
-Now, let’s see how Reward Points - Standard edition is used in creating and refunding orders.
+Now, let’s see how Reward Points - Plus module is used in creating and refunding orders.

  - **Create Orders**